When you focus on one thing, you get pretty darn good at it. One summer during childhood, my pal, Marilyn and I spent every day going around in…

 Hearing about new sewing machines is always exciting, but when you hear about a model that has been specifically designed with the comfort and needs of the power…

-We have dozens of S4H pillow projects for you to choose from.
+We have dozens of S4H pillow projects from which to choose.
 This article pulls together everything you need to know before launching into that pillow making: a little history, basic types, and what we recommend stuffing inside.

 A blind hem is exactly what it sounds like: a machine-done hem with stitches you can barely see.
 It’s perfect anywhere you want a clean finished edge.
 Good news: the specialty Blind Hem presser foot is standard on most machines.